-An ingrown toenail is a common condition which may cause discomfort or become infected.
+Ingrown toenails are a common condition which may cause discomfort or become infected.
 You might see the condition described as 'ingrowing' but both terms mean the same thing.
-Various treatments can be given by a doctor or a person qualified to diagnose and treat foot disorders (a podiatrist).
-See a doctor if you have symptoms of infection around the nail, particularly if you have diabetes, a poor immune system or other foot problems.
+Various treatments can be given by a doctor or nurse, or a person qualified to diagnose and treat foot disorders (a podiatrist).
+See a doctor if you have symptoms of infection around the nail, particularly if you have diabetes, a poor immune system or any other foot problem.

 What is an ingrown toenail?

 If the ingrowing part of the nail is small, a non-surgical fix may be possible.
 It may be prevented from becoming worse, and sometimes cured, by the following.
-This treatment may be given by a podiatrist or a GP, or you may be shown how to do it yourself.
+This treatment may be given by a podiatrist or other healthcare professional, or you may be shown how to do it yourself.

 - Soak the toe in water for 10 minutes to soften the folds of skin around the affected nail.

 - Then, using a cotton wool bud, push the skin fold over the ingrown nail down and away from the nail.
 Do this starting at the root of the nail and move the cotton wool bud towards the end of the nail.